 It’s perhaps best to start by acknowledging that you probably won’t be able to prevent your dog from digging altogether.
 This is such an important part of dog psychology that you can’t get rid of it all the way, so you need to aim for being able to prevent your dog from being too destructive.
 Your goal is to first figure out what causes your dog to dig and then try to find a way to redirect those impulses.

 A surprising amount of digging can be stopped simply by spending time with your dog.
 If you can provide your dog with the stimulation he or she needs, your dog won’t feel like he or she needs to dig quite as much.
-For some dogs, this just means more time on walks and getting exercise.
+For some pets, this just means considering how often you walk your dog and potentially increasing the fequency to get more exercise.
 For others, it means not being left alone quite so often.
 Whatever you can do to make your dog feel comfortable and content will reduce the amount he or she digs.

 It’s also possible to reduce your dog’s digging the same way you worked on getting him or her to stop running after strangers or barking at the doorbell.
 If your dog starts to dig, distract him or her by throwing a ball or trying to play.
 When your do does new behavior, give him or her plenty of positive reinforcement.
 In time, your dog will understand that these new activities provoke a far more positive response than he or she might have gotten from digging.